Easy Hamburger Soup Recipe

 Make It Your Own

 Hamburger soup is so versatile.
-Here’s a few suggestions for you but feel free to experiment (which is just another way to say use what’s in your pantry) and come up with your own special recipe.
+Here are a few suggestions for you but feel free to experiment (which is just another way to say use what’s in your pantry) and come up with your own special recipe.

-- Use any type of ground meat: turkey, sausage, lamb, pork, venison.
+- Use any type of ground meat: turkey, sausage, lamb, pork, venison, or ground sausage.
 If the meat has a lot of fat, drain it after browning.

-- Love cheesy soup?
+- Add cheese.
 Garnish each serving with shredded cheese.
 Or try this chunky cheeseburger soup.
 You’ll love it!

 - Bulk up the veggie count with cabbage, spinach, or kale, chopped or shredded.
 Or stir in frozen peas or corn right before serving.

-- For a low carb/keto soup, omit the potatoes and carrots.
+- Low carb/keto: Omit the potatoes and carrots.
 Add mushrooms, browning them with the ground beef, and add spinach, kale, or chard.

-Reheat on medium-low heat on the stovetop or in the microwave in 30 second intervals until warmed though, stirring each time.
+Reheat: Put soup into microwave safe bowls and heat in the microwave in 30 second intervals until warmed though, stirring each time.
+Larger portions can be reheated on the stovetop over medium low heat.

 Unfortunately, this soup does not freeze well because the potatoes have an unappetizing texture when thawed.